QR Codes Helping Us Get Back to Nature?

 The QR codes link visitors to a variety of informative materials that allow people to interact with nature in a whole new way.
 Some of the QR codes link to short YouTube videos, such as a welcome message by the Refugee Manager, instructions on how to plant a mangrove tree, or informational clips about alligators, ospreys, or other animals.
 Other QR codes link to educational websites that let people discover more about the animals and plants around them.

 “This is the first such interactive trail in the 550-plus national wildlife refuges,” said Supervisory Refuge Ranger Toni Westland.
-Westland says they iNatureTrail2are “moving into the mobile world to educate thousands of people about wildlife and its protection in a whole new way.”
+Westland says they are “moving into the mobile world to educate thousands of people about wildlife and its protection in a whole new way.”

 The new QR codes appeal not only to technology lovers, but to nature lovers as well, since they allow the refuge to reduce the paper wasted on brochures.